holepunchto/bare/README.md

 #### `process.suspend()`

 Suspend the current process.
-This will emit a `suspend` event signalling that all I/O should stop immediately.
-When all I/O has stopped and the process would otherwise exit, an `idle` event will be emitted.
-If the process is not resumed from an `idle` event listener, the loop will block and allow no further I/O until the process is resumed.
+This will emit a `suspend` event signalling that all work should stop immediately.
+When all work has stopped and the process would otherwise exit, an `idle` event will be emitted.
+If the process is not resumed from an `idle` event listener, the loop will block and allow no further work until the process is resumed.

 #### `process.resume()`